HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/specific-software-file-type-tricks/browser-artifacts.md

 #### **Metadata**

-The metadata information about the cookies stores:
+The metadata information about the cookies stored:

 * Cookie name in the filesystem
 * URL
-* AccessCount: Number of times the cookies has been sent to terhe serv
+* AccessCount: Number of times the cookies have been sent to the server
 * CreationTime: First time the cookie was created
-* ModifiedTime: Last time the cookie was modifued
+* ModifiedTime: Last time the cookie was modified
-* AccessedTime: Last time the cookie was accesed
+* AccessedTime: Last time the cookie was accessed
 * ExpiryTime: Time of expiration of the cookie

 #### Files